 In times of stress, or even as a preventative measure, consider creating a night-time self-care ritual that involves a warm bath, cup of herbal tea, and relaxing aromatherapy oils.
 Plants, in the form of herbs and essential oils, are wonderfully soothing and can help diminish the effects of stress and worry before bedtime.

 In terms of herbs, chamomile blossoms and lavender have long been known to calm the mind.
 Passionflower and skullcap are mild but mighty herbs that can ease stress and anxiety.
 And a pinch of lobelia can deepen breathing and help with whole-body relaxation.
-They all work together in our Relax tea to calm an overactive mind and tense muscles, and help you prepare for a restful night’s sleep.
+They all work together in to calm an overactive mind and tense muscles, and help you prepare for a restful night’s sleep.

 Essential oils can interact with the body in several ways.
 They don’t just affect our emotions when we smell them—the oils can have physical effects (like sedation or stimulation) when they’re applied to the skin.
 For this reason, roll-on aromatherapy oils don’t just smell pleasing, they can also physically calm, sedate, or perform any number of actions on the body.